oresat/oresat-linux/docs/repos.rst

 - `oresat-linux`_ Image builder, the source for these docs, and general utilities.
 - `oresat-linux-manager`_ The front end daemon for all OreSat Linux boards.
-- `oresat-linux-updater`_ The daemon that allows the board to be updated.
+- `oresat-linux-updater`_ A daemon that allows all boards to be updated.

 GPS Board
 ---------